-Did you ever dream of drawing that famous cricketer Sachin Tendulkars “S" and wish your computer would act like his batting, like putting it to sleep or shutting it down as in (sixerssssss……..)?
-Well, with Sensiva you can.
-All you need to do is assign the equivalent of a macro consisting of a sleep command to that S-pen stroke and your computers goes nighty-night.
+Have you ever dream of drawing your name letter "S" and wish your computer would react to a command, like putting it to sleep or shutting it down etc. Well, with Sensiva Software you can.
+All you need to do is assign the equivalent of a macro consisting of a sleep command to that S-pen stroke and your computers will go for a good night.
 More on Sensiva’s far-reaching capabilities when I discuss how the players work as a team.
-Sensiva works by intercepting a control-click followed by a given mouse movement or pen stroke.
+Sensiva software works by intercepting a control-click followed by a given mouse movement or pen stroke.

-By using Sensiva Symbol customization option you can create your own Commanding Character like "M" for minimize application, but remember while creating your own you have to take care of sequence or line order.
+By using Sensiva Symbol customization option you can create your own Commanding Character like "M" for minimizing the application, but remember while creating your own you have to take care of sequence or line order.